nikitarevenco/tinyfetch/README.md

 ![image](https://github.com/nikitarevenco/tinyfetch/assets/154856872/7e079401-ab22-4ca1-aba7-d1cebf533dd4)

 A fetch for the minimalist.
-Fast, and reliable just like Arch.
+Fast and not bloated - just like Arch.
-Just enough to let people know which distro you're using btw.

 ## Installation